prody/ProDy-website/tutorials/ensemble_analysis/blast.rst

 Align PDB files
 -------------------------------------------------------------------------------

-:func:`.alignPDBEnsemble` function can be used to align PDB structures used in the analysis and write new PDB files, e.g. ``alignPDBEnsemble(ensemble)``.
+:func:`.alignByEnsemble` function can be used to align PDB structures used in the analysis from which you can write new PDB files, e.g. ``alignByEnsemble(ensemble)``.
 The resulting files will contain intact structures and can be used for visualization purposes.
 In this case, we will align only select PDB files: